KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 formerly the tallest
 in the world (it has since been surpassed by one in Saudi Arabia).
 The thing really is massive, being nearly as tall as the Washington Monument.
-It flies a flag that weights *1540 pounds*.
+It flies a flag that weights *1540 pounds*!

 We then went to the National Museum of Antiquities, where we were given a tour by a local guide about the various relics left behind by the waves of